Kayaking in Georgia 2026: Guide to Rivers, Lakes & Coast

 Beginner (Class I)

-- Flat or slow-moving water
+- Flat or slow-moving water with minimal current

-- Try: Lake paddling, Toccoa River
+- Try: Stone Mountain Lake, Tribble Mill, Toccoa River

-- Focus: Basic paddling techniques
+- Focus: Basic paddling techniques and water confidence

 Intermediate (Class II-III)

-- Try: Broad River, Chattahoochee
+- Try: Broad River, Chattahoochee rapids sections, Augusta Canal

-- Build: Core strength for better control
+- Build: Core strength for better boat control

 Advanced (Class IV-V)

-- Powerful rapids, precise moves essential
+- Powerful rapids requiring precise moves and strong rolls

-- Try: Chattooga Section IV, Tallulah
+- Try: Chattooga Section IV, Tallulah Gorge on release days

 Family-Friendly Kayaking in Georgia